All Perspectives

 The most productive operational metric was attractions visited per traveler, which tracked how far visitors traveled beyond Panama City.
 Two outputs came from this data.

-First, it confirmed the causal chain.
+First, it confirmed the performance chain.
 Visitors who traveled beyond the capital visited more attractions, stayed longer, and spent more.
 Each additional attraction visited correlated with an increase in length of stay and total spend.
-The chain was measurable, not assumed.
+The chain was measurable.

 Second, it identified which traveler profiles distributed spend most broadly across the country.
 That data fed directly back into targeting strategy, allowing the organization to refine toward a volume of like-minded travelers rather than a raw arrival target.